Frequently Asked Questions

 Prior to the completion of your tenancy, you will receive a ‘Notice to Quit’ letter.
 This will explain that you will need to make sure that you provide proof of payment for your final utility bills (water, electric, gas), and will be complete with meter readings before your deposit can be processed at the end of your tenancy.

-Additionally, all tenants must have cleared their accounts and have no outstanding rent payments or charges.
+Additionally, all student accommodation tenants must have cleared their accounts and have no outstanding rent payments or charges.
 All of the utility companies will also need to be contacted and provided with meter readings and forwarding addresses.
 You must ensure that the date of the meter readings/billing corresponds to the end of tenancy date.

 Once all of this information has been handed over, the landlord will contact the lead tenant to discuss the return of your deposit.